sebpiller/smart-lamp/smart-lamp-sequencer/README.md

 # Smart Lamp Sequencer

-A tool to programmatically pilot a smart lamp, in rythm with a metronom.
+A tool to programmatically record a list of manipulations to do on a smart lamp.

+That in rhythm with a metronom that dispatch the .

 ## Write your own scripted sequence of changes